Downlight Types Explained

 This is a combination of a bathroom downlight and an adjustable downlight all in one.
 There aren't too many of these available but we offer a few including a non fire rated GU10 version.
 We also offer an integrated version called the H4 Lite from Collingwood Lighting which is both fully adjustable and IP65 rated, meaning it's suitable for use in bathroom installations.
 You can use our filters to locate downlights to meet your exact specifcations.

-If you're looking for something a little bit different and want to create a different feel for the room.
-Square downlights offer something a little bit extra.
-We have non fire rated square downlights and a new square fire rated version from the Integral EvoFire series.
+If you're looking for something a little bit different and want to create a different feel for your room, then square downlights offer something a little bit extra.
+We have non fire rated square downlights from the Forum Pasto series and a new square fire rated version from the Integral EvoFire series.
+Some integrated LED downlights are also available in square, such as the Collingwood H2 Pro with its https://www.downlights.co.uk/halers-h2-pro-square-bezel.html.

-Twin downlights are rectangular in shape and contain two square downlights.
+Twin downlights are rectangular in shape and contain two square downlights in one frame.
 They can offer a more modern design especially if you're creating a square or rectangular theme.
-Our best selling twin downlight is the Ansell Lyric which is also available in a matching single and triple version.
+Our best selling twin downlight is the Forum Pasto which is also available in a matching single and triple version.

-Similar to twin downlights, triples contain a row of three lights in a rectangular in shape.
+Similar to twin downlights, triples contain a row of three lights in a rectangular shape.
 The lights are usually adjustable which allows you to direct each of the lights onto an area of your choosing.
-As well as the unique shape, you're also getting 3 lights in 1 fitting which is going to produce more light.
+As well as the unique shape, you're also getting three lights in one fitting which is going to produce more light.

-Available in either square, or in a two by two formation or rectangular in one row of four.
+Available in either square, in a two by two formation or rectangular in one row of four.
 We don't currently have any quad downlights available on the site but we can get them on request.

 Trim Less (plaster-in)